rgluys/Cloud_Services_ML/README.md

 ## Overview
 ---

 Public cloud resources guide for GCP, AWS, Azure, and IBM Watson.
-This includes high-level architecture for Machine Learning projects and links to the resources necessary to successfully deploy a machine learning project quickly and effectively for the right use cases.
+This includes high-level architecture for Machine Learning projects and links to the resources necessary to successfully deploy a machine learning project quickly and effectively.

 ---
 ## Google Cloud Platform